Ritika027/Machine-Learning-Projects/MachineLearningTutoirals/UnivarientAnalysis/README.md

 ## 💡 Conclusion

-Multivariate analysis helps in understanding complex datasets by analyzing multiple variables together, making it easier to derive meaningful insights and support decision-making.
+Univariate analysis is the first step in data analysis.
+It helps in understanding each variable individually before moving to bivariate or multivariate analysis.

 ---

 ## 📌 Future Scope

-* Apply machine learning models
+* Combine with bivariate and multivariate analysis
-* Use larger real-world datasets
+* Apply statistical tests
-* Perform advanced statistical analysis
+* Use in preprocessing for machine learning

 ---